jrsmth/waffle-bot/README.md

 # Waffle Bot
-Off with his head! 🩸 <br>
-Slack Bot that oversees the coronation of a new WaffleKing 🧇👑
+🧇👑 Slack Bot that oversees the coronation of a new WaffleKing